natesgibson/graph-sketchpad/README.md

 ### documents
-Contains 'Project Writeup' in .pdf and .docx formats, which outlines the features and implementation of the project as a narrative.
-Part of the final project requirements.
+Contains 'Project Writeup' in .pdf and .docx formats, which outlines the features and implementation of the project as a narrative.\
+Included as part of the final project requirements.

 ### node_modules
 Node.js library stuff.